phocks/devblog/content/2023-12-10-what-carg-new-gives-you.md

 To print "Hello, world!" to the console we use the `println!` macro, which is built-in to Rust.
 Macros are kinda like functions that expand into other functions at compile time.
 They have a `!` at the end.
 We'll get to macros later.

 That's just about it.
-For now let's edit the code.
+For now, let's edit the code.
 We can make the computer say whatever we want!

 ```rust
 println!("Crab party time! 🦀🦀🦀🦀🦀🦀🦀🦀🦀");